-2012-2013 Improvement Plans
+Review of 2012-2013 Improvement Plans

 - Move all developmental mathematics courses to pass fail.
-We believe this will improve student performance as they move into QR classes and beyond. - Obtain funding for a fulltime instructor position to work teach developmental mathematics and PACE course. - Change QR requirements to continue to reduce the number of mathematics courses students have to take if their major is not mathematics intensive.
+We believe this will improve student performance as they move into QR classes and beyond. - $\circ~$ As of fall 2013 all developmental courses will be P/F. - Obtain funding for a fulltime instructor position to work teach developmental mathematics and PACE course. - We were NOT successful at obtaining an instructor line even though we continue to use 2 FTE in adjunct faculty year. - Change QR requirements to continue to reduce the number of mathematics courses students have to take if their major is not mathematics intensive. - We lowered the ACT math score for some QR course to 22.
+This reduced the number of students needed developing mathematics prior to QR.